Partially massless theory as a quantum gravity candidate: Introduction

 The linearized gravity looks perfect as a candidate for quantum gravity, but it cause\fixmeag{s}{} some problems when the interactions are taken into account\cite{Veltman:1975vx}.
 For example, the \fixmeag{linearized gravity (the $m=0$ Fierz-Pauli action)}{massless Fierz Pauli action} enjoys diffeomorphism invariance and it fixes the self interactions and the interactions with matters.
 It turns out that it is nonrenormalizable from 2 loop diagrams.

 To circumvent these difficulties, people try many of the other types of quantum gravities.
-One of the directions as such is studies on quantum gravities in de Sitter background.
+One of the directions as such is a study on quantum gravities in de Sitter background.
 In fact, we are living in de Sitter space.
 The cosmological constant of our universe is very small($<(10^{-9}{\rm MeV})^4$) and positive and \fixmeag{believed to be responsible for the expansion of our universe}{our universe is expanding}.
 Followed by these facts, there have been many of tries to get gravitational field propagator in de Sitter space\cite{Christensen:1979iy,Allen:1986tt} of the linearized Einstein gravity.

 Partially massless gravity is a massive gravity theory in de Sitter space, defined at a special point of the parameter space of the gravit\fixmeag{on}{ational} mass ``$m$'' and the cosmological constant ``$\Lambda$''.
 When one adds the mass term to the \fixmeag{linearized Einstein-Hilbert}{Fierz-Pauli} action, \fixmeag{hence the Fierz-Pauli action}{}, it breaks the diffeomorphism invariance of the theory.
-However, when the mass $m^2=\frac{2\Lambda}{3}$ in the de Sitter background, there is a noncompact $U(1)$ symmetry enhanced and this play\fixmeag{s}{} some roles.
+However, when the mass $m^2=\frac{2\Lambda}{3}$ in the de Sitter background, there is a noncompact $U(1)$ symmetry enhanced and this play\fixmeag{s}{} interesting role. \footnote {There are various directions of studies on the PM gravity theories.
+Supersymmetric PM gravity\cite{Garcia-Saenz:2018wnw}, PM gravity in various spacetimes\cite{Bernard:2017tcg}, solitonic solutions in PM gravity theory\cite{Hinterbichler:2015nua}, PM gravity in 3-dimension\cite{Alexandrov:2014oda} are considered.
+There are several consistency and validity checks for PM gravity and/or massive gravity theories, too.
+For examples, Cosmic tests for massive gravity\cite{Enander:2015dpn}, validity checks by employing the method of characteristics\cite{Deser:2014fta} and stability checks for black hole solutions in massive gravity theories\cite{Brito:2013yxa} are there. }

 Massless \fixmeag{$(m=0)$}{} Fierz-Pauli action has 2 degrees of freedom, which are traceless transverse tensors.
 This is due to the general covariance or diffeomorphism invariance.
 However, the \fixmeag{generic}{massive} Fierz-Pauli action has 5 degrees of freedom, which contains 2 transverse vector \fixmeag{degrees of freedom (dofs)}{dof} and 1 scalar dof together with the 2 tensor dof\fixmeag{s}{}. \fixmeag{Normally, if one considers a massive gravity theory of general mass term (not the Fierz-Pauli one), there will be another (sixth) scalar degree of freedom which}{Normally, this additional scalar degree of freedom} causes negative energy states since the action for this \fixmeag{sixth scalar mode}{} is not a two derivative one but contains higher order time derivatives\cite{Chen:2012au}.